Let’s consider a very general setup for a GARCH(1,1) process where we do not assume that the GARCH residuals

 22.1.2 Long-term

-If \(\mathbb{E}\{u_t^2\}\) is constant for all \(t\) then, \(\lambda = \alpha_1 \mathbb{E}\{u_t^2\} + \beta_1\), became a constant and the formula simplifies to \[
+If \(\mathbb{E}\{u_t^2\}\) is constant for all \(t\), then \(\lambda = \alpha_1 \mathbb{E}\{u_t^2\} + \beta_1\) becomes a constant and the formula simplifies to \[

 \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t-1} \} = \sigma_{\infty}^2 + \lambda^h (\sigma_t^2 - \sigma_{\infty}^2)